-15.0 Incidental development
+18.0 Incidental development

-- a) Any new solar systems, climate control systems, telecommunications equipment, exhaust vents, or other modern services should be to be installed in locations that are not intrusive in views to the place from the main street frontage(s). - b) Roof mounted services and plants rooms should be located towards the rear of the place or concealed behind parapets.
+- a) Any new solar systems, climate control systems, telecommunications equipment, exhaust vents, or other modern services should be installed in locations that are not intrusive in views to the place from the main street frontage(s) or from a contributory laneway. - b) Where there is no alternative but to locate services where they are visible from a contributory laneway, they should be placed in a manner that has the least possible impact on the visual presentation and /or character of the laneway. - c) Roof mounted services and plant rooms should be located towards the rear of the place or concealed behind parapets.

-16.0 Interpretation
+19.0 Interpretation

-Interpretation of the history of each site is generally encouraged as an integral part of new development or major conservation works.
+Interpretation of the history and heritage values of each site is generally encouraged as an integral part of new development or major conservation works.